SCooL24/SCooL24.github.io/program/index.md

 The dinner takes place on Wednesday at Nauthóll, which is close to Reykjavik University, [there](https://maps.app.goo.gl/Z5vW3NgSsHgmtVjT8).
 It will start at 19:00.

-On Thursday we will go on a whale watching tour starting from the Old Harbour of Reykjavik.
-We will meet [at this place](https://maps.app.goo.gl/tfFebtV9fTMZnRRR9).
-We will announce the time soon.
+On Thursday we will go on a whale watching tour starting from the Old Harbour of Reykjavik at 17:00.
+We will meet [at this place](https://maps.app.goo.gl/tfFebtV9fTMZnRRR9) at 16:30.
 The tour lasts approximately 3 hours.